eyalabraham/dragon/README.md

+> This repository is deprecated.
+Refer to the refactored Dragon 32 emulator in new repository https://github.com/eyalabraham/dragon32-emu

 # Dragon 32 computer emulator

 [This project](https://sites.google.com/site/eyalabraham/dragon-32-computer) implements the software and the hardware needed to emulate a [Dragon 32 computer](https://en.wikipedia.org/wiki/Dragon_32/64).
 The end goal is to run the emulation on a bare-metal Raspberry Pi (RPi) platform with some external peripherals.
 Development would be done on a Raspberry Pi Linux distribution.
 The Dragon was my first computer when home/personal computers started to emerge in the mid 80s, and it is also one of the simplest to emulate.
 Other emulators exist, [including XROR](http://www.6809.org.uk/xroar/), but I decided to build my own as another exercise in RPi bare-metal programming.